Giangiacomo Feltrinelli: Early life

 Giangiacomo Feltrinelli was born in 1926 into one of Italy's wealthiest families, perhaps originating in Feltre.
 His father, Carlo Feltrinelli, controlled numerous companies including Credito Italiano, Edison S.p.A. and Legnami Feltrinelli, which managed vast lumber holdings in central Europe, some having provided sleepers for the enormous extension of Italian railway tracks in the nineteenth century.
 Carlo died in 1935.
 At the instigation of Giangiacomo's monarchist mother, Giannalisa, Italian dictator Benito Mussolini had him created Marchese di Gargnano at the age of 12 by King Vittorio Emmanuele III.
-Feltrinelli's mother married in 1940 Luigi Barzini, editor of the Italian newspaper Corriere della Sera.
+In 1940, Feltrinelli's mother married Luigi Barzini, editor of the Italian newspaper Corriere della Sera.
 During the Second World War, the family left the Villa Feltrinelli in Gargnano, north of Salò, to be occupied by Mussolini, and moved to Monte Argentario.

 World War II

 The young Feltrinelli first took an interest in the living conditions of the poor and working class during discussions with the staff who ran his family's estate.
 He came to believe that under capitalism most people could never attain his privileges and were compelled to sell their labour for a pittance to industrialists and landowners.
-During the latter stages of the war, Feltrinelli joined the Legnano Combat Group and enrolled in the Italian Communist Party (PCI), fighting the invading German Wehrmacht and the remnants of Mussolini's Fascist regime.
+During the latter stages of the war, Feltrinelli joined the Italian Co-Belligerent Army's Combat Group "Legnano" and enrolled in the Italian Communist Party (PCI), fighting the invading German Wehrmacht and the remnants of Mussolini's Fascist regime.

 In the post-war period, the PCI had a great deal of popular support and political influence; after 1948 it became the main opposition.
 Italy was in economic ruins and the party's previous opposition to Mussolini had gained it great popularity.
 The PCI was in coalition until 1947.